geoepi/sequence-map/README.md

 - A boundary readable by `sf` for prediction-grid construction.
 - A projected CRS in metric units for spatial modeling.

+### Input contract

+**FASTA alignment**

+- Must be aligned: all sequences have the same length.
+- Must have unique sequence IDs.
+- Uses the DNA alphabet; canonical A/C/G/T states are encoded for ordination.
+- Gaps and ambiguous states are allowed, retained in QC summaries, and are not treated as additional canonical nucleotide states by default.

+**Metadata**

+- Must contain one row per sequence or otherwise include all FASTA `sequence_id` values.
+- Requires `sequence_id`, `longitude`, and `latitude`.
+- Coordinates must be numeric and present for every retained sequence.
+- Optional `location` groups sequences for sampled-location summaries; optional `group` can supply biologically meaningful DAPC labels.

+**Boundary**

+- Must be a valid polygon layer readable by `sf`.
+- Must have a usable CRS and cover the sampling locations.
+- Is transformed to a projected, metric CRS before mesh and prediction work.

 ## Core workflow

 ```text